kontakt/JS-Game/README.md

 _" If I have seen further it is by standing on the shoulders of Giants"_

 Thank you to everyone that has helped me get farther with my project, by directly answering my questions or indirectly having asked the dumb questions before me.

+Especially mrdoob.
+He always has a fast answer that's just what I needed.